Answer:

 Other features of HDMI 2.1 include the support for dynamic HDR, which implements its metadata with optimal brightness, contrast, color and other information on a scene-by-scene or frame-by-frame basis.

-This provides a more engaging viewing experience, unlike static HDR, which offers the same metadata for all scenes of the video.
+Granted that it’s supported by the display, this provides a more engaging viewing experience, unlike static HDR, which offers the same metadata for all scenes of the video.

 Furthermore, Quick Frame Transport (QFT) and Auto Low Latency Mode ensure responsive gameplay with the low input lag mode (such as Game Mode on many TVs) being automatically enabled when a PC or a console is detected.